Timeline: The College of Nursing 1967-2017

 Due to a nursing shortage in Trumbull county, the BSN program began to be offered at the Trumbull campus in 1991.
 Established by current dean Barbara Broome, students could complete the first two years of the program at Trumbull, then take the remainder of the courses at the Kent campus.
 This program was later expanded to most of the other regional campuses.
 Today, students can complete all four years of the BSN program at the Kent, Geauga, Salem, Stark, and Trumbull campuses.Aug.
 1991

 MSN-MBA Dual Degree Program

 The dual master’s degree in nursing and business administration (MSN-MBA) was introduced in the fall of 1994.
-A collaborative effort between the School of Nursing and the KSU College of Business Administration, the program allows students to earn both an MSN and an MBA in a lot less time than earning them separately.Aug.
+A collaborative effort between the School of Nursing and the KSU Ambassador Crawford College of Business and Entrepreneurship, the program allows students to earn both an MSN and an MBA in a lot less time than earning them separately.Aug.
 1994

 KSU nursing faculty, in partnership with the American Nurses Association, create The Online Journal of Issues in Nursing (OJIN), which was the first peer-reviewed, electronic-only journal without charge in nursing.
 In 2006, it is purchased by the American Nurses Association after 10 years of publication.
 Proceeds go toward nursing scholarship.